-- To prevent and reduce animal suffering by providing assistance to abused, homeless, injured, and sick animals.
+To reduce animal suffering by providing assistance to abused, homeless, injured, and sick animals.

-- To actively promote and encourage altering of all pets to reduce overpopulation.
+  - To actively promote and encourage the altering of all pets to reduce overpopulation.

-- To find loving, dependable, and nurturing forever homes for animals in our care at the shelter and in foster homes.
+  - To find loving, dependable, and nurturing forever homes for the animals in our care.

   - To educate the public by promoting respect for all animals, the ethic of compassion, and the need to be kind and responsible stewards.

   Animal Aid was founded by Jack Hurd, a Portland radio talk show host, in 1969.
 He spoke on the air about the number of cats dropped off and abandoned near his home in Laurelhurst Park and how much this bothered him and his wife, Kathryn.
 They had recently rescued an abandoned half-dead kitten, nursed it back to health, and named him “Chicken Charley.”
 Chicken Charley was later accompanied by 12 more cats that the Hurds rescued from their neighborhood.